 L-Taurine plays an important role in the function of the adrenal, pituitary and thyroid glands.

 L-Taurine elevates mood.

-L-Taurine for brain, heart, and digestive support
+L-Taurine may be helpful for brain, heart, and digestive support.

-L-Taurine promotes healthy brain cell activity
+L-Taurine promotes healthy brain cell activity.

-L-Taurine supports healthy heart function
+L-Taurine supports healthy heart function.